thejordanprice/chatrooms/README.md

 - [x] Gravatar so everyone's already looking snazzy.
 - [ ] Go through code and prune reduant and old techniques.
 - [ ] So far it looks decent, but I know theres things somewhere.
+- [ ] Change notification icon to a quote symbol.
+- [ ] Fix mongoose promise warnings.
+- [ ] Make notifications timeout and possibly only one at a time.
+- [ ] Spiffy up the FAQ a little bit.
 - [x] Ajax driven, magically the textbox keeps going.
 - [x] If you press destroy, you destroy the logs in everyone elses browser too.
 - [ ] Invite your friends...